tmandry/lavender/README.md

-# bazel-msbuild
+# Lavender

 Generate Visual Studio projects with bazel.
 The projects use bazel to do the actual building.

+Basil is an herb, and so is lavender.
+It's also the [color of the Visual Studio logo](https://en.wikipedia.org/wiki/Microsoft_Visual_Studio).

 Currently this only works for C++.
+Support for building targets in other languages is planned.

+Formerly bazel-msbuild.

 ## Prerequistes
 - bazel